MrFarah93/ecommerce-cli/README.md

 Order Management: Users can place orders, view their order history, and cancel pending orders.
 Admin Functionality: Admin users can add new products to the database.

+## Objectives
+1. Efficiency: Simplify e-commerce management for small businesses.
+2. Customization: Allow developers to extend features or integrate the CLI into existing workflows.

 ## Installation
 Clone the repository: